Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Topologies

-\begin{lemma} Let $\cJ$ be a Grothendieck topology on the category $\cK$, then $\cJ\loc$ is the smallest Grothendieck topology on the topos $\PSh \cK$ containing $\cJ$, that is $\cJ\loc=\cJ\gtop$. \end{lemma} \begin{proof} By definition, $\cJ\gtop$ is the smallest Grothendieck topology on $\PSh \cK$ containing $\cJ$.
+\begin{lemma} Let $\cJ$ be a Grothendieck topology on the category $ C$, then $\cJ\loc$ is the smallest extended Grothendieck topology on the topos $\PSh C$ containing $\cJ$, that is $\cJ\loc=\cJ\gtop$. \end{lemma} \begin{proof} By definition, $\cJ\gtop$ is the smallest extended Grothendieck topology on $\PSh C$ containing $\cJ$.
 Since $\cJ\gtop$ is local, we have always $\cJ\loc\subseteq \cJ\gtop$.
-The converse will be true if we show that $\cJ\loc$ is a Grothendieck topology on $\PSh \cK$.
+The converse will be true if we show that $\cJ\loc$ is an extended Grothendieck topology on $\PSh C$.
 We leave the details of the proof to the reader: Axioms \ref{definitionGrothtop:1} and \ref{definitionGrothtop:2} are straightforward from the definition of $\cJ\loc$, and Axiom \ref{definitionGrothtop:3} follows from Axiom (3) in \cite[Definition 6.2.2.1]{Lurie:HTT}. \end{proof}

-\begin{proposition} The Grothendieck topologies on the topos $\PSh \cK$ are in bijection with the Grothendieck topologies on the category $\cK$. \end{proposition} \begin{proof} Let $\cG$ be a Grothendieck topology on $\PSh \cK$ and let $\cG_\mathrm{rep}\subseteq\cG$ be the class of maps whose codomain are representable presheaves.
-It is easy to see that this is a Grothendieck topology on $\cK$: Axioms (1) and (2) of \cite[Definition 6.2.2.1]{Lurie:HTT} are easily implied by \cref{definitionGrothtop}.\ref{definitionGrothtop:1}, and Axioms (3), once formulated in terms of monomorphisms in $\PSh\cK$ instead of sieves, is exactly \cref{definitionGrothtop}.\ref{definitionGrothtop:3}.
-Conversely, given a Grothendieck topology $\cJ$ on $\cK$, we define $\cJ\gtop$ to be the smallest Grothendieck topology on $\PSh \cK$ containing the monomorphism in $\cJ$.
-We need to prove that these two constructions are inverse to each other.
+We shall say that $\cJ\loc$ is the {\it extension} of $\cJ$ to $\PSh C$.
+Conversely, of $\cG$ is an extended Grothendieck topology on $\PSh C$, we define its {\it restriction} to $ C$ as the class $\cG_\mathsf{rep}\subseteq\cG$ spanned by the maps whose codomain are representable presheaves.